The Forgotten Magic of “Talking to People”

 Previous delighted clients: 0

-Just 17 years of sales experience and a desperate desire to create a business that felt truly meaningful.
+All I had was 17 years of sales experience, a bunch of new qualifications, and a desperate desire to create a business that felt truly meaningful.

 And if this is where you are too I would really encourage you not to make your client-getting activity too complicated too soon.